 It was a solid year before the Google Local Business Center was launched which gave local businesses the opportunity to add or update their business listings on Google.

-Along the way Google was having difficulty creating awareness of their Google Local Business Center to local businesses.
-Many of the local listings either included inaccurate information about the businesses or were missing all together.
+Along the way, Google was having difficulty creating awareness of their Google Local Business Center to local businesses.
+Many of the local listings either included inaccurate information about the businesses or were missing altogether.

 This problem went on for several years and Google experimented with a handful of methods aimed at drawing local businesses in.
 The goal was to update basic contact information, e.g. address, phone number, hours of operation, etc., and add photos to improve the user experience.
 But likely the real motivation behind this push was to eventually sell more AdWords (which brought in $60 billion in 2014) to the local market.

 In mid-2007 Google Labs (a page created to test new projects) cooked up what they called ‘Google Local Business Referrals’.
 Ever heard of it?
 Me either.

 The purpose of this program was to inspire an army of joes (likely those hard up for cash) to travel to local businesses and persuade them to join Business Local.

 This included taking photos of the business, filling out some forms, promoting Google, and reminding the owner to return that little postcard they will get in 2-4 weeks.

 Not only did Google offer to pay a whopping 2 bucks (10 if the business returned the postcard) to those people knocking on the doors, they also made them feel warm and fuzzy for doing so.